NixOS/rfcs/rfcs/0145-doc-strings.md

 - Discuss in which tool doc-comments are parsed and rendered.
 This could be an external tool, native nix, or something else entirely, but that's out of scope for this RFC.

+- How to style or format the commonmark inside of a doc-comment.

 - Implementation details are not specified.
 The RFC shepherd group has some (feature incomplete) POC's sufficient for a generic specification.
 (See [Native support in Nix](#Native-support-in-Nix) )

 ## Current State